-In this Application-Declaration ("Application"), Black Hills Corporation ("Black Hills") is seeking the authorizations and approvals required under the Public Utility Holding Company Act of 1935, as amended (the "Act"), from the Securities and Exchange Commission ("SEC" or "Commission") in connection with the internal restructuring of various functions and activities within Black Hills to enable Black Hills and its Subsidiaries1 (collectively, "Applicants") to operate as a registered holding company system and engage in ongoing financing and investment activities, intra-system services, and other transactions following the registration of Black Hills as a public utility holding company under the Act.
-Upon the issuance of the Commission's order with respect to this Application Black Hills will register with the Commission as a public utility holding company under Section 5 of the Act.
+In this Application-Declaration ("Application"), Black Hills Corporation ("Black Hills") is seeking the authorizations and approvals required under the Public Utility Holding Company Act of 1935, as amended (the "Act"), from the Securities and Exchange Commission ("SEC" or "Commission") in connection with the internal restructuring of various functions and activities within Black Hills to enable Black Hills and its Subsidiaries (collectively, "Applicants") to operate as a registered holding company system and engage in ongoing financing and investment activities, intrasystem services, and other transactions following the registration of Black Hills as a public utility holding company under the Act.
+Upon the issuance of the Commission's order with respect to this Application, Black Hills will register with the Commission as a public utility holding company under Section 5 of the Act.

 Black Hills currently has one electric utility company Subsidiary, Black Hills Power, Inc. ("Black Hills Power"), which is engaged in the generation, transmission, distribution, and sale of electricity to customers in South Dakota, Wyoming, and Montana, and the wholesale sale of power in the western United States.
 Black Hills proposes to become a registered holding company because of the dramatic changes that are occurring in the electric utility industry in the western United States (particularly the emergence of unregulated competitive generators), the growth of Black Hills Power's wholesale power marketing activities in the western Unites States, and the unique opportunities that currently exist to expand Black Hills' utility business in South Dakota and neighboring states.
-Registration as a holding company will enable Black Hills to continue to develop competitive generation projects, expand its successful power marketing operations, and pursue these additional growth opportunities in the utility business while preserving the benefits of a holding company structure.2
+Registration as a holding company will enable Black Hills to continue to develop competitive generation projects, expand its successful power marketing operations, and pursue these additional growth opportunities in the utility business while preserving the benefits of a holding company structure.

-- 1. Black Hills' Subsidiaries are each of the companies identified in Exhibit I-1. - 2.
-Black Hills has entered into an agreement with Xcel Energy, Inc. to acquire all of the outstanding voting securities of Cheyenne, Light Fuel and Power Company ("CLF&P"), a combination retail electric and gas utility serving customers exclusively in Wyoming.
+1. Black Hills has entered into an agreement with Xcel Energy, Inc. to acquire all of the outstanding voting securities of Cheyenne, Light Fuel and Power Company ("CLF&P"), a combination retail electric and gas utility serving customers exclusively in Wyoming.
 Black Hills plans to submit a separate Application-Declaration (the "Acquisition U-1") to the Commission in the near future seeking approval of this acquisition under the Act.